-With the future still uncertain, organizations need to renew their focus on gaining efficiency and cost-savings momentum while also improving customer and employee experiences.
-Traditional contact center labor models won’t be enough to recoup what’s been lost.
-Instead, double-down on the innovations that got us through the crisis -- like remote workforces, intelligent automation, and cloud technology.
+For 2022, contact center industry trends are focused on creating efficiency and cost-savings momentum while also improving customer experiences (CX) and employee experiences (EX).
+To achieve this, traditional contact center labor models won’t be enough.
+Instead, double-down on CX and technology innovations such as remote workforces, intelligent automation, and cloud infrastructure.

 - Distribute your workforce